FlawlessNa/Legends/README.md

 - [ ] (least priority) Rotation decision maker cancels itself when stray too far from path

 ### Character detection
-- [ ] Build a toolkit script that continuously saves screenshots of character while training in a map (at 0.5s intervals) and then only extracts the character (these all become templates)
+- [ ] Build an annotated dataset
 - [ ] Try using YOLOv8 deep-learning model and train it on that dataset
-- [ ] If this fails, try this method instead:
+- [ ] If YOLO model fails, try this method instead:
+  - [ ] Build several "templates" of the character (facing left, right, eyes opened/closed, walking, jumping, on rope, being hit, etc.)
+  - [ ] Extract several templates of relevant skill animations (heal, shining ray, genesis, etc)
-  - [ ] Use ORB feature matching algorithm to initially detect character based on all those templates (very CPU-expensive)
+  - [ ] Use ORB feature matching algorithm to initially detect character based on all those templates (very CPU-expensive), can try running on ProcessPoolExecutor
+    - Can also try running for each template until one passes a specific threshold and then stop.
+If doing so, start with most-likely templates first.
   - [ ] Get the best result out of all
-  - [ ] Run this in a ProcessPoolExecutor
-- [ ] Standardize code and transfer detection framework into botting library

 ## Nice to have
   - [ ] for Ulu only - look into building an "unknown" object detection method, using UNKAD methodology or anomaly detection